 Sign up for Castle Rock Parks and Recreation email newsletters, check out upcoming events and public meetings on our calendar, research project updates or check out what's new.

 The Parks and Recreation Commission typically meets the third Wednesday of each month at 5 p.m. at the Millhouse at Philip S. Miller Park, 1381 W. Plum Creek Parkway.

 The Castle Rock Parks and Trails Foundation works to enhance Castle Rock's parks, trails and recreational spaces.
 We believe these amenities make Castle Rock unique, and as a community, we can make our recreational spaces even better.

 2015 CAPRA Accreditation

+The Department was accredited in 2015.
 The Commission for Accreditation of Park and Recreation Agencies (CAPRA) recognizes park and recreation agencies for excellence in operation and service.
 Charged with providing high quality services and experiences, park and recreation agencies across the United States turn to CAPRA Accreditation as a credible and efficient means of achieving these goals, while providing assurance to the public that the agency meets national standards of best practice.

 2012 National Gold Medal Winner

-This award honors communities nationwide that demonstrate excellence in long-range planning, resource management and agency recognition.
+The National Recreation and Park Association Gold Medal Award honors communities nationwide that demonstrate excellence in long-range planning, resource management and agency recognition.
 Each agency is judged on its ability to address the needs of those it serves through the collective energies of residents, staff and elected officials.